-There is no statutory regulation for contractual terms to assure performance and accuracy.
+There is no statutory regulation envisaged to achieve this end.
 Rather, agreements need to be carefully drafted to assure the performance of services.

-12. Blockchain
+12. BLOCKCHAIN

 12.1 Use of Blockchain in the Financial Services Industry

 The implementation of blockchain technology in Turkey has been quick and traditional players are optimistic about its potential.
 For example, the Central Bank is planning to launch a blockchain-based virtual currency, and numerous private banks have enabled cryptocurrency transactions made through contracted cryptocurrency platforms.